Transporting natural gas

 Natural gas can also be stored for times of peak demand

 The United States uses three main types of natural gas underground storage facilities:

 - Salt caverns provide high withdrawal and injection rates relative to their working natural gas capacity.
 Base natural gas requirements are relatively low.
-Most salt cavern storage facilities have been developed in salt dome formations located in the Gulf Coast states.
+Most of the salt cavern storage facilities are in salt dome formations in the Gulf Coast states.
 Salt caverns have also been leached from bedded salt formations in states in the Midwest, Northeast, and Southwest.

 - Aquifers that are converted to natural gas storage reservoirs, most notably in the Midwest.
 An aquifer is suitable for natural gas storage if the water-bearing sedimentary rock formation is overlaid with an impermeable cap rock.